utk-robotics-2017/appendages/arduino_gen/ReadME.md

 ### filename
 The file should be in all lower case with underscores in between each word. 'list' should be the last word.

-Example: Encoder -> encoder_list.py
+Example: encoder_list.py

 ### Main Class
 The main class is a list of the individual appendages of this type.
 It should follow the pascal case and end in 'List'.

-Example: Encoder -> class EncoderList
+Example: class EncoderList

 #### Inheiritance
 Each list class should be a child class of Component